 Safety features built-in, including alarm/fault notifications, mis-wiring protection, lightning protection

-48V (Positive Ground) system capability
+24V and 48V (Positive Ground) system capability

 How it works